-- In what ways do staff have power over other people? - Imagine / remember a time when someone else had power over you or when you yourself felt powerless.
+- In what ways do staff have power over other people? - Imagine/remember a time when someone else had power over you or when you yourself felt powerless.
 How did you feel?
 Was there someone you could turn to for help?
 How did you react?
 Did you get angry?
 Frustrated?
 Or were you just scared?

-The next time you are in a situation of power, remember that the person you are dealing with is feeling powerless.
+The next time you are in a position or a situation where you are in a position of power, remember that the person you are dealing with is feeling powerless.
 This may cause them to react in certain ways.
 For example, they might be aggressive or frustrated; they might be angry or violent; they might be very quiet and intimidated.

 The best way to deal with this situation is to:

-- remain calm - explain what you are doing at all times and what will happen next - be friendly and firm (if necessary) but above all, be fair
+- remain calm - explain what you are doing at all times and what will happen next - be friendly and firm (if necessary) but above all, be fair.

-This will help to diffuse potentially difficult situations and prevent them from getting out of hand and more stressful than they need to be.
+This will help to diffuse potentially difficult situations and prevent them from getting out of hand and be more stressful than they need to be.
 This will benefit both the staff member and the other person involved.